-Destinations for Teens is California’s Premier Teen Rehab
+Destinations for Teens: California’s Premier Substance Abuse Treatment

-Destinations for Teens offers treatment for teens ages 13 and older who are struggling with substance use and behavioral health issues.
-Residential addiction treatment offers the support and structure that is often necessary for teens to detox from Lean in a non-hospital setting.
+Destinations for Teens offers treatment for teens ages 13 and older struggling with substance use and behavioral health issues.
+Residential addiction treatment provides the support and structure necessary for teens to detox from Lean in a non-hospital setting.
 We offer a range of therapies that are proven to modify behavior and maladaptive behaviors.
 These include family therapy, cognitive-behavioral therapy (CBT), and dialectical behavior therapy (DBT).

 Destinations for Teens can also help those that wish to remain home during treatment.
 Our intensive outpatient programs are tailored to those who are working or attending school.
-We help all our clients develop the coping skills necessary to live a clean and sober lifestyle and prevent relapsing.
+We support all our clients in developing the coping skills necessary to live a clean and sober lifestyle and prevent relapsing.
 Contact us at 877.466.0620 to learn more.